Nineteen subpoenaed for Black Lives Matter hearing in Bedford; Schellsburg man faces charges in shooting

 The group stopped in the 800 block of Lincoln Highway in Schellsburg.

-State police said there was an exchange of gunfire between the activists and Myers after they gathered in the parking lot of a family business cross Route 30 from his father's house.
+State police said there was an exchange of gunfire between the activists and Myers after they gathered in the parking lot of a family business across Route 30 from his father's house.

 Myers allegedly fired a shotgun, striking Thurman, who was taken to Conemaugh Memorial Medical Center in Johnstown, where he was treated and later released.